CodeMaster7000/Christmas-Elf/README.md

-# Christmas Elf
+# Christmas Elf (CSS)

 ## About

-A pure CSS elf to instil the Christmas spirit at this time of year.
+A decorated elf to instill the Christmas spirit at this time of year.
 Merry Christmas to all those celebrating!